Product knowledge

 Giving AI a structured glossary reduces ambiguity and helps keep terminology consistent across stories, documentation, and code.

 The glossary reflects the documentation it was generated from.
-If your product or docs change, rebuilding helps keep AI output aligned with your current terminology.
+If your product or docs change, refreshing helps keep AI output aligned with your current terminology.

 Rebuild the glossary when: